 Who do I call?

-If you’re struggling to get rid of the residue and the smoke of the grease fire, then you should get in touch with the Service Team of Professionals.
+If you’re struggling to get rid of the residue and the smoke of the grease fire, then you should get in touch with the STOP Restoration.
 You need to get in touch within the first 24 to 48 hours, since they are known as the “golden hours” of recovery.
 It will need an emergency response, which will stabilize the facility, and ensure that the acidic smoke and soot damage doesn’t deteriorate or corrode the building components or its vital assets.

 The toxic smoke odor that is left behind needs to be deodorized and neutralized as soon as possible, since it can seriously harm the health of the individuals in the home.